-Despite Fresno's abundant agricultural production, (the ability for Fresnans to access and afford healthy food is a concern.
-Growing food access disparities as a result of the COVID-19 Pandemic led to increased difficulty for Fresno residents to put food on the table.
+Despite Fresno's abundant agricultural production, the ability for Fresnans to access and afford healthy food is a concern.
 Food insecurity is exhibited not just as a lack of food, but also by an abundance of unhealthy food choices.

-The Southeast Fresno community has an opportunity to combat food insecurity.
-The Plan Area's long-standing and high producing agricultural base can provide locally available fresh food from community farms, which are a primary component in the SEDA's hierarchy of urban agricultural types.
+The Southeast Development Area has an opportunity to combat food insecurity.
+The Plan Area's longstanding and high producing agricultural base can provide locally available fresh food from community farms, which are a primary component in the SEDA's hierarchy of urban agricultural types.
 These agricultural types, which range in size and function, can be established throughout the SEDA to better cater to community needs.

 By supporting different forms of agriculture within the SEDA, the City can nurture a robust local food system that meets the needs of a full range of residents and consumers and identifies Fresno within the growing market demand and social movement towards local and organic production.
-Rising concerns over the impacts of transporting foods from afar (the average food item travels

-1,500 miles to the American table) has increased the demand for local foods.
+Rising concerns over the impacts of transporting foods from afar (the average food item travels 1,500 miles to the American table) has increased the demand for local foods.
 Small-scale and community agriculture in the SEDA can bring fresh foods closer to more Fresno homes and businesses.
-Moreover, Fresno can leverage its unparalleled success as the center of the most agriculturally productive county in the United States to become a center of locally grown and marketed agriculture.
+Moreover, Fresno can leverage its unparalleled success as the center of the most agriculturally productive county in the United States to become a center of locally grown and marketed agriculture